Roy Hofheinz Jr.

-Roy Mark Hofheinz Jr. (born 1935) is an American academic, sinologist who was professor of Government at Harvard University.
-He is best-known for his work on the Chinese Communist Revolution.
+Roy Mark Hofheinz Jr. (December 18, 1935 – November 3, 2023) was an American sinologist who was a Professor of Government at Harvard University, heading the Fairbank Center from 1975 to 1979.
+He is best known for his work on the Chinese Communist Revolution.

 Personal life

 Hofheinz was born in Houston, Texas.
 He is the son of Texas politician and developer Roy Hofheinz.
-He earned his Bachelor of Arts degree at Rice University and was a Rhodes Scholar.
-He was awarded a Ph.D. at Harvard in 1967.
+He earned a BA at Rice University, and was a Rhodes Scholar.
+He was awarded a PhD at Harvard in 1967.

 Academic career

 In 1975–1979, Hofheinz served as director of the Fairbank Center for East Asian Research.